fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 console.log(nameGroupMatch); // [", Mara,","Mara"]
 ```

 Feel free to run this in your browser's dev tools or in a terminal REPL.
 You'll notice that the logs have more than just what I've pasted here.
-These arrays also have several other properties, `index`, `input`, `groups`.
+These arrays also have several other properties, `index`, `input`, and `groups`.
 So your output from the first console log actually looks something like this: `[", Mara,", index: 9, input: 'My friend, Mara, the pig', groups: undefined ]`.
-The index is, of course, the index of the string where the match begins and the input is self explanatory.
+The index is, of course, the index of the string where the match begins and the input is self-explanatory.
 The groups, on the other hand, you would expect to return something from the `nameGroupMatch` example above.
 It doesn't, however.
 Groups will only return something if named groups are used, a concept I'll cover in my 201 article.

 Let's move on to using the global `/g` flag and a case when there is no match!
 ```javascript